On Boussinesq's equation for water waves: Abstract

 \section{Abstract}

-A century and a half ago, J. Boussinesq derived an equation for the propagation of shallow water waves in a channel.
+A century and a half ago, J. Boussinesq derived an equation for the propagation of water waves in a channel.
 Despite the fundamental importance of this equation for a number of physical phenomena, mathematical results on it remain scarce.
 One reason for this is that the equation is ill-posed.
 In this paper, we establish several results on the Boussinesq equation.
 First, by solving the direct and inverse problems for an associated third-order spectral problem, we develop an Inverse Scattering Transform (IST) approach to the initial value problem.
 Using this approach, we establish a number of existence, uniqueness, and blow-up results.
 For example, the IST approach allows us to identify physically meaningful global solutions and to construct, for each $T > 0$, solutions that blow up exactly at time $T$.
 Our approach also yields an expression for the solution of the initial value problem for the Boussinesq equation in terms of the solution of a Riemann--Hilbert problem.
 By analyzing this Riemann--Hilbert problem, we arrive at asymptotic formulas for the solution.
 We identify ten main asymptotic sectors in the $(x,t)$-plane; in each of these sectors, we compute an exact expression for the leading asymptotic term together with a precise error estimate.
-The asymptotic picture that emerges consists, roughly speaking, of two nonlinearly coupled copies of the corresponding picture for the (unidirectional) KdV equation, one copy for right-moving and one for left-moving waves.
-Of particular interest are the sectors which describe the interaction of right and left moving waves, which present qualitatively new phenomena.

 { {\sc AMS Subject Classification (2020)}: 35G25, 35Q15, 37K15, 76B15.}

 { {\sc Keywords}: Boussinesq equation, initial value problem, long-time asymptotics, existence, uniqueness, spectral analysis, inverse scattering transform.}